Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Setting and Assumptions

 \begin{asm}[] The distribution $F$ of $\theta$ is in the weak domain of attraction of an extreme value distribution with extreme value index $\gamma\in \R$.

 \end{asm}

 Under assumption \ref{assumption:EV}, the classical extreme value theorem of \cite{Gnedenko1943} applies to the latent noiseless distribution $F$.
 This will serve as the basis for extending this extreme value convergence to the observed noisy data.
 Without assumption \ref{assumption:EV}, we would not be able to conduct inference using the asymptotic behavior of the sample maximum even if we had access to the true $\theta_i$.
 Assumption \ref{assumption:EV} is a mild assumption, satisfied by almost all textbook continuous distributions and many discrete ones.
-Assumption \ref{assumption:EV} is equivalent to certain regular variation conditions on $F$ (see theorem 1.2.1 in \cite{DeHaan2006} for precise conditions)
+Assumption \ref{assumption:EV} is equivalent to certain regular variation conditions on $F$ \citep[theorem 1.2.1]{DeHaan2006}.

-Two key features of our analysis are that we place no restrictions on the dependence structure between $\theta_i$ and $\varepsilon_{i, T}$ and that we impose no distributional assumptions on $\varepsilon_{i, T}$.
-This approach can be motivated as follows.
+Two key features of our analysis are that we do not restrict the dependence structure between $\theta_i$ and $\varepsilon_{i, T}$ and that we impose no distributional assumptions on $\varepsilon_{i, T}$.
+This approach is motivated by the following practical challenges.
 First, $\theta_i$ and $\varepsilon_{i, T}$ will typically be related in a complex and unobservable manner outside of tightly controlled experimental settings.
 Such dependence may arise if the agent chooses some covariates with knowledge of $\theta_i$, and these covariates are in turn used in estimation of $\theta_i$.
-Second, the distribution of $\varepsilon_{i, T}$ might not be well-approximated by a normal distribution, as in the IV case of example \ref{example:IV} (however, we show how to exploit normality of $\varepsilon_{i, T}$ in establishing our rate conditions).
-In light of the these challenges, we only impose a weak assumption on the marginal distribution $G_T$ of $\varepsilon_{i, T}$.
+Second, the distribution of $\varepsilon_{i, T}$ might not be well-approximated by a normal distribution, as in the IV case of example \ref{example:IV} (though we show how to exploit normality of $\varepsilon_{i, T}$).